Dear readers of ADxS.org, please forgive the disruption.

 • Irreversible MOA-B inhibitor.

-Irreversible means that MAO must be re-synthesized before it can act again.
+Irreversible means that MAO must first be re-synthesized before it can work again.

 • Moclobemide